 There are currently thousands of pending criminal cases against drug manufacturers and their executives, including Bayer and Johnson & Johnson.
 And many of these executives are receiving much more than a slap on the wrist for their behavior.

-Earlier this month, a jury found the top executives of pharmaceutical company Insys guilty of racketeering.
+A few years ago, a jury found the top executives of pharmaceutical company Insys guilty of racketeering.
 All 5 executives, including former billionaire and company founder John Kapoor, are now convicted felons who will serve time in federal prison.

 Their crimes?
 Bribing doctors to prescribe their fentanyl painkiller Subsys and lying to insurers about patient need for the drug.